marcusoftnet/marcusoftnet.github.io/_posts/2013-02-22-suggested-visualization-for-sachsska.md

 1. I walk through the front doors and take a queuing ticket to the registration booth
 2. I'm instructed (by a sign) to be seated in the waiting room
 3. When it's my turn (a electronic sign and sound tells me) I go to the registration booth.
-4. Here i meet a nurse that take some basic controls (pulse, saturation and temperature).
+4. Here I meet a nurse that take some basic controls (pulse, saturation and temperature).
 I also talk about the condition and tells her WHY I'm here.
 This is information is written down and put into a plastic folder.
 5. I'm then instructed to wait to be examined.
 6. We then wait in the waiting room.
 7. After a while we get called and get to meet a doctor, that examines the kids more thoroughly and decide on some treatments.
 I suspect that you can often be sent home from here with a recipe, but let's stay on it for a little while more.